mariaspastef/Software-Engineering-in-Practice/sourcecodeanalyzer/README.md

-# Design Patterns - Software Engineering in Practice
+# Source Code Analyzer  - Software Engineering in Practice

 This is an assignment serving as a brief demonstration for Design Patterns for the needs of the lab tutorials of the Software Engineering in Practice course offered by the [Department of Management Science & Technology](https://www.dept.aueb.gr/el/dmst) of the Athens University of Economics and Business.
 The goal of this assignment is to get familiar with design principles by refactoring code and applying design patterns on a given code base.